niloofar-varasteh/Flower_FedCT/README.md

-# Federated Deep Co-Training (FedCT)
+# Federated Co-Training (FedCT)

-A **Flower-based implementation** of Federated Deep Co-Training (FedCT), a semi-supervised federated learning approach where clients collaboratively train models by **sharing predictions only** (not model weights) on a public unlabeled dataset.
+A Flower-based implementation of Federated Deep Co-Training (FedCT), a semi-supervised federated learning approach where clients collaboratively train models by sharing predictions only (not model weights) on a public unlabeled dataset.

----

-## 🚀 Quick Start
+## Quick Start

 **Run with Flower framework (recommended):**
 ```bash